neopass/wordlist/README.md

 ### Combine Lists

-Lists can be combined with the `combine` option:
+Lists can be combined into one with the `combine` option:

 ```javascript
 const { wordList } = require('@neopass/wordlist')